 A complete streets reconstruction project improves safety, accessibility and mobility for all users - motorists, transit users, pedestrians, bicyclists.
 Grey infrastructure includes more traditional construction materials, systems, conveyance methods, and approaches, including utility work (sewer, water, electric, smart grid, telecommunications, district heating pipes: some or all of which can be done together at a cost savings over multiple street tear-ups).
 Green infrastructure includes strategically planned and managed networks of working landscapes and alternative approaches, focusing on stormwater and trees, that reduce the adverse impacts of development while providing a potentially wide array of ecological services and quality of life benefits.
 Social infrastructure is part of a living street and includes friendly storefronts.

 See Complete Streets: Guide to Answering the Costs Question to learn how in Richfield, MN, a road diet resulted in reconstruction cost savings of approximately $2 million, or one-third of the original cost estimated for reconstruction of 76th St. Reconstruction of Duluth's main street in 2016 may include installation of hot water district heating pipes.
 Simultaneous installation of smart grid electric wires and broadband wires is explored in Smart Grid, Smart Broadband, Smart Infrastructure (Center for American Progress: 2009).
-And for financing street projects, see LMC's background information on utility franchise fees and sample ordinances.

 The Green Street Municipal Handbook (U.S. EPA: 2008) is a well-illustrated guide to effective design of alleys and residential, commercial and arterial streets to reduce stormwater flow, improve water quality, reduce urban heating, enhance pedestrian safety, reduce carbon footprints, and beautify neighborhoods.